viperproject/gobra/README.md

     4. Set the environment variable `BOOGIE_EXE` to the path of your Boogie executable.

 ### Compilation

-1. Change directory to `gobraHome/gobra-one`
-2. Start an sbt shell by running `sbt`
+1. In the directory `gobra` start an sbt shell by running `sbt`
-3. Compile gobra-one by running `compile` in the sbt shell
+2. Compile gobra-one by running `compile` in the sbt shell
     - **Important**: Do not compile silver, silicon, or carbon separately.
     If you have compiled them separately, then delete all target folders in these projects.
-4. Check your installation by executing all tests (`test` in the sbt shell)
+3. Check your installation by executing all tests (`test` in the sbt shell)
-5. A file can be verified with `run -i path/to/file` in the sbt shell
+4. A file can be verified with `run -i path/to/file` in the sbt shell
     - e.g. `run -i src/test/resources/regressions/examples/swap.gobra`
-6. All command line arguments can be shown by running `run --help` in the sbt shell
+5. All command line arguments can be shown by running `run --help` in the sbt shell

 ### Assembly
 1. In an sbt shell, run `assembly`.
 The fat jar is then located in the target/scala folder.